awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

 This document explains how to use the broker as a login solution for your websites and mobile application.

-Before any client to be able to use the _AWS Amplify Identity Broker_ you'll need to [register your client](https://github.com/awslabs/aws-amplify-identity-broker/blob/master/Documentation/UserDocumentation.md#register-a-client).
+Before any client to be able to use the _AWS Amplify Identity Broker_ you'll need to [register your client](https://github.com/awslabs/aws-amplify-identity-broker/blob/master/Documentation/UserDocumentation.md#register-a-client) and get a `client_id` as a result.

 # Instruction for an AWS Amplify client